 10. Improved Team Capacity

 Another one of the top benefits of ERP in manufacturing?
-When time-consuming, back-end functions are replaced with automated methods, teams are able to take on more work without growing in headcount.
+When time-consuming, back-end functions are replaced with automated methods, teams can take on more work without growing in headcount.

 The increase in productivity levels means that your company can accept more orders and respond to requests from customers without stretching themselves too thin or hiring new employees.